JAlcocerT/JAlcocerT/content/blog/iot-messagingprotocols.md

 If you want to get into electronics, see also: LibrePCB

+### Why the Difference between HTTP and MQTT

+The difference lies in the nature of the protocols 💡 :

+* **HTTP (Reqable, HTTPie):** This is a **request-response** protocol.
+A client sends a request (GET, POST) and the server sends a response.
+* **MQTT (Hoppscotch):** This is a **publish-subscribe** protocol.
+A client connects to a central broker and then either publishes messages to a topic or subscribes to a topic to receive messages pushed by the broker.
+  * **It requires a persistent connection**, which is fundamentally different from a standard HTTP transaction.

+Tools that aim to be **multi-protocol API platforms** (like Hoppscotch) have explicitly added the necessary architecture to handle the persistent, bidirectional messaging required by MQTT.

 ### MQTT x PicoW x DHT22

 For the Pi4 it was very simple to get the pin schematics: